ryanc414/autotrader-scraper/README.md

 the data to `car_info.json` in the current working dir.
 This data can then be analysed and displayed by running `pipenv run python plot.py`

-Currently the scaper is hard coded to fetch data on Ford Focus models made in 2015 or newer, with various other constraints (e.g. manual transmission only).
+By default the scraper will fetch data on Ford Focus models made in 2015 or newer, with various other constraints (e.g. manual transmission only).
-This can be changed by editing the baseUrl constant in the scraper.go file.
-In future I might make this more configurable via CLI args or something.
+Make, model and other search details can be tweaked using the CLI flags, run `go run scraper.go -h` more more details.
+Similarly, the plot.py script assumes by default it is plotting data for 2015+ Ford Focuses but this can be overridden via CLI args (`pipenv run python plot.py -h` for the details there).